aviborg/fcs/workflow.md

 * You format it into readable formats (JSON, CSV, XML, etc.)
 * You develop a repeatable pipeline with minimal manual effort

-Would you like help creating the MATLAB export scripts and a sample automation pipeline to generate the full documentation set from your model?